 What do all three mean?

 Being stingy is akin to not doing anything that is unnecessary and hurtful to your ability to save money.
-At the end of the day, you want to save the most money you can possibly save, so going out is a no-no. You kind of have to sacrifice your life’s fun meter to keep money from slipping out of your wallet and make money moreso.
-Will you live stingy and be the stingy person you may want to be?
+At the end of the day, you want to save the most money you can possibly save, so going out is a no-no. You have to sacrifice your life’s fun meter to keep money from slipping out of your wallet and make more money.

 Living stingy vs living frugal: Frugalness is a warm version of being stingy.
 That means that being frugal allows you to do things like go out with friends sometimes, but you still have to think about what you are spending and how that will affect your ability to pay bills and any retirement funds you may have.
 Perhaps you’d rather be a frugal person?